ammar-tanwar/bloglearnbay/posts/data-science-for-working-professionals.md

 ---
 title: Data Science for working professionals
-desc: "To secure a job in any domain one has to give it a lot of preparation, should be trained for the role and should have absolute knowledge about the field..."
+desc: "A working professional will always find it challenging to change career.
+However, data science can be a fantastic companion in our efforts.
+Check out our articles for the most updated tips on learning data science and how it may help you advance your career while maintaining your current professional career."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/working1.jpg"
 date: "July 08, 2022"
-tag: [ Data Science ]
+tag: [ data science course for working professionals in india, best data science course for working professionals, ibm data science professional certificate, best data science institute in india ]
 category: "Data Science"
 author: "Admin"
 position: "Editor"